gausoft/total-energies-projects-scrapping/README.md

 ## [Total Energies Startups](https://startupper.totalenergies.com/en) Scrapping

-This PHP project currently scrapes only project from Togo.
+This PHP project currently scrapes only project from West Africa.

 Using [symfony panther](https://github.com/symfony/panther) package as proof of concept for scrapping